L-R: Edyka Chilome, Kaiden Roberts, and Liza Garza at ROOTS Week 2018. Photo: Melisa Cardona

 Team members receive complimentary registration, small stipends, and possible travel assistance when available.
-If you are interested please send a resumé and cover letter to firstname.lastname@example.org by Friday, April 26, 2019.
+If you are interested please send a resumé and cover letter to firstname.lastname@example.org by EXTENDED DEADLINE Monday, May 16, 2019.
 Since ROOTS Week is such a unique gathering, preference in hiring will be given to applicants who have attended ROOTS Week previously.

 ROOTS Week Team Responsibilities

 The team members work with ROOTS staff, the member-led ROOTS Week Work Group, and the Executive Committee, to produce and support awesomely delightful experiences for everyone at ROOTS Week.
 Every person on the team is expected to:

 - Attend weekly production meetings starting July 2019

 - Communicate with other team members on a regular and timely basis